vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

 | `/demo/README.md` | `/demo/`          |
 | `/demo/page.md`   | `/demo/page.html` |

-::: tip README\.md
+::: tip README.md

 `README.md` is a special case.
-In Markdown, by convention, it will be used as the home page of the folder where it is located.
-So when it is rendered as a web page, its corresponding path is the home page path `index.html` in the web page.
+In Markdown, by convention, it serves as the homepage of the folder where it is located.
+So when it is rendered as a web page, its corresponding path is the homepage path `index.html`.

 This should be easy to understand.